 Rule 1422.
-Only the standard recognizable crane signals shown in Figures 14.1 through 14.7 shall be used for nongantry crane operations.
+Only the standard recognizable crane signals shown in Figures 14.1 through 14.7 shall be used for non-gantry crane operations.

 Rule 1423.
-Cranes with variable radius booms shall be fitted with effective boom stops or limit switches if boom elevation can exceed the maximum intended boom angle from horizontal.
+Cranes with variable radius booms shall be fitted with effective boom stops or limit switches if boom el-